Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 • Monitor project timelines and compliance

-Most construction loans are distributed in phases or “draws.”
-A draw inspection is typically scheduled:
+Most construction loans are distributed in phases.
+An inspection is typically scheduled:

 1. After excavation and foundation work